Jacob Israël de Haan: Early life

-In 1904, while living in Amsterdam, he wrote the novel Pijpelijntjes ("Lines from De Pijp"), which falsely pretends to be a thinly veiled version of his own gay life with Arnold Aletrino in Amsterdam's "Pijp" working-class district.
+After moving to Amsterdam in 1902, he discovered writers of the Decadent movement such as Arthur Rimbaud, Paul Verlaine and Jan Eekhout.
+In 1904 he wrote the novel Pijpelijntjes ("Lines from De Pijp"), which was the first book written in Dutch to depict a relationship between two men.
+The book falsely pretends to be a thinly veiled version of his own gay life with Arnold Aletrino in Amsterdam's "Pijp" working-class district.
 The homo-eroticism of the book, shocking to readers in the early 20th century, led to his dismissal from his teaching job and social-democratic political circles.
+Het Volk stopped collaborating with him after the publication of the novel.
 De Haan's acquaintances bought almost the entire print run of the book, to keep a lid on the scandal.
-A new homo-erotic novel, Pathologieën, made it even more difficult for him to find a job.
+A new homo-erotic novel about a sadomasochist relationship between two men, Pathologieën, made it even more difficult for him to find a job.

 In 1907, he married Johanna van Maarseveen (1873–1946), a non-Jewish doctor eight years older than him.
 They separated in 1919, but never officially divorced.